Our Resilience Unit

 Our partners include the police, the fire and rescue service, the ambulance service, surrounding councils, utility companies, voluntary organisations and many others.
 The group that links everyone together is the West Midlands Local Resilience Forum.

-West Midlands Conurbation Local Resilience Forum – Who We Are
+West Midlands Conurbation Local Resilience Forum (WMC LRF) – Who We Are

 The West Midlands Conurbation Local Resilience Forum is a statutory multi agency partnership organisation.
 It was set up to ensure Local Authorities, Emergency Services, NHS bodies and the Environment Agency (known as Category 1 Responders) in partnership with other organisations such as gas and water companies (known as Category 2 Responders) fulfil their duties under the Civil Contingencies Act 2004.
 This Act is important because it establishes a consistent level of civil protection planning and preparation activity between these organisations across the UK.